Chart Color Schemes

 Lalor is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Lalor, one of Australia's most culturally diverse areas, has a population where 50.3% were born overseas and 66.1% speak a language other than English at home.
+Lalor, one of Australia's most culturally diverse areas, has 50.3% of its population born overseas and 66.1% speaking a language other than English at home.
 Christianity is the predominant religion in Lalor, with 50.5%.
-Islam is notably overrepresented, comprising 16.6%, compared to Greater Melbourne's average of 5.6%.
+Islam is notably overrepresented in Lalor compared to Greater Melbourne, comprising 16.6% versus the regional average of 5.6%.

 Frequently Asked Questions - Diversity